minjii1079/discord-music-bot/README.md

-# 🎵 Discord Music Bot!
+# Discord Music Bot
 A short project where I made a simple music bot for my Discord server.
 It runs locally but can be hosted to run 24/7.
 Once online and invited to your server, it will take the command `/play "song name/url here"`.
 The current build is limited to playing only one song at a time, but I'd like to add a queue system to expand its functionality at a later date. **NOTE:**
 There is currently no token in the `DISCORD_TOKEN` environment variable, as leaving it would be a security vulnerability.

-# ✏️ Creation Process
+# Creation Process
 **Tech used:** Python, Discord API, discord.py API wrapper, FFMPEG, yt_dlp

 I started by doing some research into Discord bots to find out about the tools I'd need.
 By using the discord.py API wrapper, I could implement the Discord API and do all the coding in Python.